amponce/ContentAnalyzer/README.md

 # ContentAnalyzer Chrome Extension

 A Chrome extension for processing and analyzing government forms of any type.
 The extension extracts form data from PDFs, converts it to a structured digital format, and displays it in a user-friendly interface with modern UI components.
+It also provides powerful text analysis capabilities for web content.

 ## Features